Tantia Bhil

-Life
+Life about Tantiya Bheel

 Tantia was born in an Indian tribal Bhil community at the Pandhana village in Nimar district of Nagpur Kingdom on 25 January 1840 (on the 12th day of Sankranti; as it occurred on either 12/13 January in those days so 24/25 January is considered).
 As per one modern account, he embarked on his way of life after the harsh measures taken by the British following the Indian Rebellion of 1857.
 Tantia was first arrested around 1874 for "bad livelihood" and after a year's sentence turned to more serious crimes of theft and kidnapping.
 He was arrested for the second time in 1878 by Haji Nasrullah Khan Yousufzai (British army officer) and jailed at Khandwa, escaping after only three days, and from there took up his life as a dacoit which money used for local community.
 Money originally looted by British in India.

 Tantia was lured to a parley by an officer of the Indore army who promised him a pardon, but was ambushed and taken to Jubbulpore where he was tried and hanged on 4 December 1889.